AnthonyMa0208/IoT_Final_Project/README.md

 ## Run.py
 The four GPIO pins we used is **(17,22,23,24)**
 **17**  controls the two right wheels going BACKWARDS
-**22**  controls the two right wheels going FOWARDS
+**22**  controls the two right wheels going FORWARDS
-**23**  controls the two left wheels going FOWARDS
+**23**  controls the two left wheels going FORWARDS
 **24**  controls the two left wheels going BACKWARDS
 **TRUE** gives the motor electricity
 **FALSE** cuts the electricity
-thus, the following code indicates how the car will go FOWARDS:
+thus, the following code indicates how the car will go FORWARDS:
 ```python
 def up_side():
    data1="FORWARD"